-(1) The shares authorized, issued and outstanding do not reflect any anti-dilution provisions of Series D, Series D, Series E and Series F as a result of the Series G financing.
+The shares authorized, issued and outstanding do not reflect any anti-dilution provisions of Series C, Series D, Series E and Series F as a result of the Series G financing.
+The carrying value reflects the gross proceeds received from the sale of the preferred stock less issuance costs and the fair value at issuance of preferred stock warrants classified as a liability, plus accretion of redemption value.